r05849032/Four_MVN_test/README.md

 ## Authors
 Chi-Hsuan Ho and Yu-Jyun Huang (National Taiwan University), September 20, 2019.

+## Citation
+To cite `prop.reject()` in publications, use:

+    Chi-Hsuan Ho, Yu-Jyun Huang, & Chuhsing Kate Hsiao.
+(2019) The misuse of normality assumption in gene-set analysis.
+Submitted.

 ## References
 Korkmaz, S., Goksuluk, D., and Zararsiz, G. (2014) MVN: An R package for assessing multivariate normality.
 The R Journal, 6, 151-162.